 GFG benefits greatly from the personal services provided by volunteers who donate their time and skills.
-All services donated by volunteers during the years ended June 30, 2022 and 2021 did not meet the criteria described in the previous paragraph, and are not included in these financial statements.
+Most services donated by volunteers during the years ended June 30, 2023 and 2022 did not meet the criteria described in the previous paragraph, and are not included in these financial statements.
+There were some pro-bono legal services provided during the fiscal year ended June 30, 2023, and those services are reflected in these financials.

-Donations of goods are further described in Note 8.
+Donations of goods and services are further described in Note 8.